Specialism

 Whatever you are doing to your property, check whether you need planning permission.
 And if your project is covered by permitted development rights, do make sure you are fulfilling all the conditions.

-If you have the slightest doubts about anything to do with changes to your property, consult an architect or a planner.
+If you have the slightest doubts about anything to do with changes to your property, consult an architect or a town planner.

 How Urbanist Architecture can help you